sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ```
 <!-- We suggest using a manifest CSV for the queries.
 CTB -->

-The main advantage that `fastmultigather` has over running `fastgather` on multiple queries is that you only load the database files once with `fastmultigather`, which can be a significant time savings for large databases!
+The main advantage that `fastmultigather` has over running `fastgather` on multiple queries is that `fastmultigather` only needs to load the database once for all queries, unlike with `fastgather`; this can be a significant time savings for large databases!

 #### Output files for `fastmultigather`